-The movie Moneyball is solidly on my list of top ten baseball movies of all time (behind Field of Dreams, and The Natural, of course) One of my favorite quotes in the movie comes when a baseball scout talks to Billy Beane about the moment a baseball player is told to hang up their uniform.
-Here’s the clip from the movie, followed by the quote:
+Moneyball is one of my top ten baseball movies of all time (behind Field of Dreams, and The Natural, of course).
+My favorite quote in the movie comes when a baseball scout talks to Billy Beane about the moment a baseball player is told to hang up their uniform.
+Here’s a clip from the movie, followed by the quote:

 Scout: “We’re all told at some point in time that we can no longer play the children’s game, we just don’t…we don’t know when that’s gonna be.
 Some of us are told at eighteen, some of us are told at forty, but we’re all told.”

-Instead of the above quote referring to the game of baseball, what if it was referring to our careers as artists?
+Instead of the game of baseball, what if that quote referred to our careers as artists?

-The most important thing to remember here is that you control your future.
-If you’re note happy, start to ask why and work to make the changes that will give you a more satisfying life and career.
+YOU control your future.
+Make the changes that will give you a more satisfying life and career.

 (Photo Credit: Steven Key)

 If you liked what you read here, I would be honored to have you join my newsletter.
 Each week I offer tips on work/life balance, financial stability and meaningful work.
 It’s free, easy to digest and designed to help you live your best life and career.
 Sign up below!